cbm755/summer-school/finite_diff_ODE_PDE/lec05_timestepping.md

   8. Richard von Mises, 1930

-## Accuracy
+## Methods with smaller errors

-Under some assumptions (smooth enough solution) the forward Euler method has a global error which behaviors like $Ck$ (notation: $error = O(k)$).
+Under some assumptions (smooth enough solution) the forward Euler method has a (global) error which behaves like $Ck$ (notation: $error = O(k)$).

-Roughly speaking if we want 6 digits of accuracy, we need million steps.
+Roughly speaking if we want 6 digits of accuracy, we probably need about one million steps.
 Often we want more accuracy for less work.
 Money for nuthin'!